IBM/openapi-validator/README.md

 `npm install -g ibm-openapi-validator`

 The `-g` flag installs the tool globally so that the validator can be run from anywhere in the file system.
-Alternatively, you can pass the `--save` or `--save-dev` flag to add the vaidator as a dependency to your project and run it from your NPM scripts.
+Alternatively, you can pass the `--save` or `--save-dev` flag to add the validator as a dependency to your project and run it from your NPM scripts.

 ### Build from source
 1. Clone or download this repository